jdomainapp/training/jda/examples/jda-mosar-courseman/ReadMe.md

 # CourseMan example for module-mosar

+## How to set up and run the CourseMan RFS example
 1. clone/pull latest version of the the training repository.
    - Suppose the cloned folder is: `~/jda-training/training`.
    - The folder that we focus on in this example: